jcnelson/poxl/citycoin-prd.md

 ### Fair and Open Launch

-The launch of a CityCoin will require at 20 unique wallets to signal activation as part of a function in the smart contract, after which a countdown begins and anyone is eligible to mine the CityCoins within a given Stacks block.
+The launch of a CityCoin will require at 20 unique wallets to signal activation as part of a function in the smart contract, after which a countdown begins and anyone is eligible to mine the CityCoins within a given Stacks block thereafter.

 There are no CityCoins issued or distributed prior to the start of mining.